 Here are a few handy tips for optimising your boat tent experience:-

-- Prior to pitching the tent, roll your mainsail (leaving the foot in the boom) and hang it under the boom with some sail ties.
+- Prior to pitching the tent, roll your mainsail (leaving it attached to the boom) and lash it under the boom with some sail ties/bungees.

-- On a warm evening at anchor leave the back half of the tent folded back – the front half will keep any breeze off and you’ll enjoy the extra space aft.
+- On a warm evening at anchor fold the back half of the tent forward on top of the boom – the front half will keep any breeze off and you’ll enjoy the extra space aft.

 - Consider using a bivy bag – your boat isn’t always the driest place to sleep!

 - Salt spray seems to dry during the day but will “magically” re-wet as evening approaches.
-A quick wipe-down with fresh water when you first arrive will soon dry off and make the boat more comfortable later.
+A quick wipe-down with fresh water when you first moor up will soon dry off and make the boat more comfortable later.

 - Bring a few lengths of string/cord – useful for tying halyards, adjusting the tent bridle etc.

-- In wet conditions a micro-fibre cloth tied just above the tent’s mast collar will wick rainwater safely onto the outside of the tent.
-(Likewise the boom end if tilted up.)
+- In wet conditions a micro-fibre cloth tied round the mast just above the tent’s mast collar will wick rainwater safely onto the outside of the tent.
+(Likewise the boom end if it’s tilted up.)